 Founded in March 2011 by Prashant Tandon and Sameer Maheshwari (IIT graduates), HealthKart offers fitness products, services and community to help consumers achieve their fitness goals.

 Fitness products offered by HealthKart include protein supplements, weight loss products etc.; services include gym memberships, personal trainers etc.; and the community allows consumers to connect and review transformation stories of other fitness enthusiasts.
 The startup also offers free assistance and nutrition counselling.

-Started by Dhaval Shah and Dharmil Sheth in 2015, PharmEasy helps patients connect with local pharmacy stores and diagnostic centers to fulfill their extensive medical needs.
+Started by Dhaval Shah and Dharmil Sheth in 2015, PharmEasy helps patients connect with local pharmacy stores and diagnostic centres to fulfil their extensive medical needs.
 Recently, PharmEasy acquired peer Medlife, positioning itself to number one as India’s largest medicine delivery platform.